 From the California coast to the Gold Coast of Australia, Haleiwa to Florianopolis to New Smyrna Beach, there may be no more ubiquitous form of footwear than a humble pair of flip flops.
-Referred to around the world as thongs, chanclas, “slippahs,” and at least a dozen other names, why the flip flop continues to remain the go-to sandal style for surfers is likely equal parts form and function — they’re light, comfortable, easy to put on and take off, and fairly inexpensive.
+Referred to around the world as thongs, chanclas, “slippahs,” and at least a dozen other names, why the flip flop continues to remain the go-to sandal style for surfers is equal parts form and function — they’re light, comfortable, easy to put on and take off, and fairly inexpensive.

 The simplicity of the flip flop’s construction — a sole, two straps that wrap around the foot, and a post that goes between the big toe and the second toe — disguises how difficult it can be to make a pair that are comfortable and built to last.
 Or, rather, how many options there are to find the perfect pair depending on your needs.
-From materials to construction to sizing, the flip flop market is awash with variety, which is why we took it upon ourselves to test as many flip flops as we could get our hands on (er, feet in).
-And after ample boardwalk strolls, morning surf checks, and a few ambitious outings to test the limits of these casual shoes, here are our favorites.
+From materials to construction to sizing, the flip flop market is awash with variety, so we took it upon ourselves to test as many flip flops as we could get our hands on (er, feet in).
+After ample boardwalk strolls, morning surf checks, and a few ambitious outings to test the limits of these casual shoes, here are our favorites.

 The Best Men’s Flip Flops